Camino de Santiago, Day 35

 The rain was really coming down.
 As we walked along the city streets, we dodged getting splashed by puddles from the trucks passing by.

-There was another bus group ahead, filling the sidewalk for a long ways.
+There was another bus group ahead, filling the sidewalk for a long way.
+Maybe 100 people!
 We had to cross the busy street to get around them.

 It was a long walk through the city before we came to the old section and our ending point.
 The Cathedral de Santiago de Compostela.